 Still another way to get your invitation to join SAG is to work and be paid under the jurisdiction of AGVA (American Guild of Variety Artists whose site is under construction), AGMA (American Guild of Musical Artists), ACTRA (Association of Canadian Radio and Television Artists) or AEA (Actor's Equity Association).
 You will then pay the initiation to SAG as previously mentioned.

 SAG has good benefits if you work enough to earn them.
 SAG has a health plan and a retirement plan.
-You must be 55 or older with ten qualifying years of earnings to get a pension from SAG.
-At 65 you will get the full pension if you have ten or more qualifying years.
+You must be 55 or older with ten qualifying years of earnings to get a pension from SAG (See the update below.
+You will have to work much longer than ten years now to get retirement benefits.
+The numbers keep changing so be sure to check with your union for the latest.).
+At 65 you will get the full pension if you have enough qualifying years (Check the update.).
 Qualifying years are based on the performers earnings and in some cases the performer's age.
-The amount of earnings needed will vary from $7500 yearly to $26,000 yearly depending on various considerations and plans.
-The $26,000 is for earnings beginning in 2007.
+The amount of earnings needed will be $30,150 yearly depending on various considerations and plans.
+The $30,150 is for earnings beginning in 2011.
 For 2002, $15,000 was the minimum amount for some members.
 It changes every year.
-The number of years required to earn benefiys is now 15 or more in most situations.
+The number of years required to earn benefits is now 15 or more in most situations.
+Check the SAG websites for new updates as they happen.

 The Screen Extras Guild no longer exists.
 Both AFTRA and SAG have extras recognized and provided for in their contracts.